-John Wanamaker famously said, “Half the money I spend on advertising is wasted.
-The trouble is I don’t know which half”.
-Though this statement aged well, these days are now gone.
+John Wanamaker’s old line still gets quoted for a reason: “Half the money I spend on advertising is wasted.
+The trouble is I don’t know which half.”
+The difference today is that you can know.

 Top 10 Google Ads Integrations